Do-sth-physical/String-theory/README.md

-# String-theory
+# Notes on String-theory
-I got to learn string theory for several months and have some interests in the brane engineering.
-Most likely I will stay as an amateur in the future.
+I learnt string theory by myself for several months and have some interests in the brane engineering.
+Writing notes for enhancing my memory.